Guiorgy/android-samba-file-chooser/README.md

 ```
 - there's no _**titleFollowsDir**_ option, and _**displayPath**_ is false by default

-For more information please refere to the [upstream repo](https://github.com/hedzr/android-file-chooser).
+For more information please refer to the [upstream repo](https://github.com/hedzr/android-file-chooser).

 ## License